bullioncapital/nodes/README.md

 Around every 64 ledgers, the `currentLedger`, in the History Archive (from HAS url), will be synced with `core_latest_ledger` from live horizon.

+If you want to observe the network live you can grab [Stellar Expert](https://github.com/chatch/stellarexplorer) and point it to your local horizon.

 **!!!CAUTION!!!** If you want to expose your horizon server to the public make sure you put it behind reverse proxy with proper SSL security.

 ## Health Probe